 Approval of the MEDIF FORM is to be obtained from Overland Airways’ Customer Experience as mentioned above.

 Only after obtaining clearance from Overland Airways Customer Experience can the passenger be booked and then accepted for travel.

 Passengers with Reduced Mobility (PRM) and/or medical conditions will be accepted for travel only if found "fit to travel" at the time of check-in.
 Prior clearance does not guarantee carriage if the condition of the passenger has deteriorated after clearance has been obtained.

 TRAVELLING ON A STRETCHER:

 - Cabin Staff are trained in first aid only and are not expected to render special nursing care to critically ill cases.
-Cabin crew is not permitted to administer injections or open physician kits‚ which contain life saving drugs and equipments.
-These kits can be opened only under instructions of Registered Medical Practitioners.
+Cabin crew is not permitted to administer injections or open Emergency Medical kits‚ which contain life-saving drugs and equipment.
+This kit can be opened only under instructions of Registered Medical Practitioners.

 - No medical support will be provided by Overland Airways.
 The passenger will have to be accompanied by a qualified medical escort‚ i.e. a doctor (minimum degree equivalent MBBS).
 A registered nurse may be permitted in rare cases‚ solely at the discretion of Overland Airways‚ upon the recommendation/advise of the treating doctor.